inobelar/taffy_cpp/README.md

-In short - `taffy_cpp` is a 'mirror', 'reflection' or 'back-port' of [Taffy][taffy_url] library, to provide ability of usage of it's brilliant algorithms in other (non-Rust) enviroments or toolchains.
+In short - `taffy_cpp` is a 'mirror', 'reflection' or 'back-port' of [Taffy][taffy_url] library, to provide ability of usage of it's brilliant algorithms in other (non-Rust) environments or toolchains.

 If you want to add any feature or bug-fix - first of all propose changes into [Taffy][taffy_url] project.
 If they are accepted, next (if it's possible) - they